What is the best tank for tropical fish? Beginners Guide

 • Cichlid tank: A cichlid tank is a tank that houses one or more species of cichlids, which are a diverse and colorful group of fish, native to Africa, South America, and Central America.
 Cichlids are known for their intelligence, personality, and aggression, so they need a large and well-decorated tank, with plenty of hiding places and territories.
 A cichlid tank should be at least 30 gallons in size, rectangular or hexagonal in shape, with a power or canister filter, a submersible heater, a fluorescent or LED light, and a lot of rocks, driftwood, and artificial ornaments.
 A cichlid tank should have a temperature of 76°F to 82°F, a pH of 6.0 to 8.5, and a hardness of 8 to 20 dGH, depending on the origin and species of the cichlids.
 A cichlid tank may also require some special care, such as frequent water changes, careful stocking, and compatible tank mates, to prevent disease, stress, and aggression.

-See also How to Make Your Fish Happy?
-Guide For Beginners
+See also How to Keep Your Fish Entertained?
+Tips and Tricks

 Conclusion